top of page

 Italian Oak tree Quercus pubescens near the NTUA Press Facilities (Thomaidis donation)

 Early in spring, the Judas trees which have been planted in large groups or rows, bloom in the branches before their new foliage appears.
-Then towards the summer, there is the flowering from other types of trees such as jacarandas, orchid trees, chinaberry trees etc. While the golden rain trees with their fruiting towards the end of summer, complete the aesthetic interest succession.
+Then towards the summer, the flowering comes from other types of trees such as jacarandas, orchid trees, chinaberry trees etc. While the golden rain trees with their fruiting towards the end of summer, complete the aesthetic interest succession.

 Cercis siliquastrum in flowering300 RESIZED.jpg